Willgunter/Discord-Clone/README.md

 - 1/14/2024
     - Found out a setting on how to make bottom part of component snap to bottom part of screen (bottom: 0).
     Thank you copilot.
+    - Started Part 9 and ran into another error of Angular functions being out of date again.
+Figured out what to do becuase of a comment and then had to figure out I had to swap the places of the two functions.

 ## Resources I used